-For decades, people have fought to make it easier for citizens to vote.
-They have passed laws that support people to register more easily, vote at more convenient times, and vote online from home.
-These efforts make our democracy stronger.
+For decades, people have worked on the state and federal level to make it easier for citizens (the electorate) to vote.
+They have passed laws that enable people to register more easily, vote at more convenient times, and vote online from home.
+These efforts strengthen our democracy because they allow more voters to be involved in choosing government representatives and making decisions.